Professor Anthea Hucklesby

 - Location: 2.14 The Liberty Building

 I joined the School of Law in 2003 having worked as a Lecturer at the Universities of Leicester and Hull.
 Since joining Leeds I have held a number of leadership positions including REF2014 Unit of Assessment leader for Law and Director of Research and Innovation in the School of Law.
-I have been Pro-Dean for Research and Innovation in the Faculty of Education, Social Sciences and Law since 2015.
+I held the position of Pro-Dean for Research and Innovation in the Faculty of Education, Social Sciences and Law between 2015 – 2020.

 I have held visiting positions at the University of South Australia, the University of Sydney, Vrije Universiteit Brussel and the University of Leuven.

 I was an editor of Criminology and Criminal Justice 2010-2015 and remain on the International Advisory Board.